bohushvitali/computer-science-concepts/KNOWLEDGEBASE.md

     - Yarn
       - Yarn is a package manager made by Facebook.
       - It can be used as an alternative to the npm package manager and is compatible with the public NPM registry.
+    - Apache Kafka
+      - Is a fast, horizontally scalable, fault-tolerant, message queue service.
+      - Is used for building real-time data pipelines and streaming apps.
+      - Distributed Streaming Platform
+        - Publish Stubscribe to stream of events
+        - Store Events in durable way
+        - Process stream of events as thay occur
+      - Terms
+        - Kafka cluster
+        - Brocker
+        - Topic
+        - Partition
+        - Replicas
+          - Leader
+          - Follower
+        - Producer
+        - Consumer Group
+          - Customer
+      - The project aims to provide a unified, high-throughput, low-latency platform for handling real-time data feeds.
+      - Its storage layer is essentially a “massively scalable pub/sub message queue designed as a distributed transaction log”
+    - Kubernetes
+      - Terms
+        - Statefull set
+          - Sticky identifyer for each pod
+      - Is an open-source container-orchestration system for automating deployment, scaling and. management of containerized applications.
+      - It aims to provide a “platform for automating deployment, scaling, and operations of application containers across clusters of hosts”.
+    - Event Streaming Application
+      - Building blocks
+        - Event Sources
+        - Stream Processing
+        - Event Archive
+        - Notifications
   - Agile Manifesto
     - Values
       - Individuals and Interactions Over Processes and Tools